Eric Velasquez

 Age Level: 6-9

 The octopus Grandma is cooking has grown to titanic proportions. "¡Tenga cuidado!"
 Ramsey shouts.
 "Be careful!"
 But it's too late.
 The octopus traps Grandma!
-This beautifully illustrated picture book, drawn from the author's childhood memories, celebrates creativity, heroism, family, grandmothers, grandsons, Puerto Rican food, Latinx culture, and the importance of sharing family stories.
+This beautifully illustrated picture book, drawn from the author's childhood memories, celebrates creativity, heroism, family, grandmothers, grandsons, Puerto Rican food, and the importance of sharing family stories.

 Books by This Illustrator